heyfoz/python-asl-detection/README.md

    ```

 ## Dataset
 The dataset of ASL images was taken from the [Synthetic ASL Alphabet](https://www.kaggle.com/datasets/lexset/synthetic-asl-alphabet) dataset by Lexset.
-After mediapipe preprocessing and removal of unwanted images, the training involved 750 images per letter in training and 75 images per letter in validation.
-You can download the dataset and move the images in the respective subdirectories under 'training' and 'test' (for validation).
+After mediapipe preprocessing and removal of unwanted images, the model learned from 750 images per letter in training and used 75 images per letter in validation.
+You can download the dataset and move the images in the respective subdirectories under 'training' and 'test' (renamed validation in this project).

 ### Preprocessing
 To preprocess images using MediaPipe, run the following command in the preprocessing directory: